Orthomorphism Polynomials of degree $7$ over finite fields: Introduction

-In 1982, Neiderreiter and Robinson \cite{CPP1} gave a complete classification of all normalised OPs of degree $<6,$ as well as resolved the degree $6$ case for finite fields of order coprime to $6.$~ Infact they classified CPPs, but the difference is of little significance.
-To carry this out the authors used Dickson's classification of the corresponding set of PPs \cite{dickson1, dickson2}.
-In 2013, Shallue and Wanless \cite{shallue} completed this case by classifying all degree $6$ OPs over finite fields of characteristic $2$ and $3.$ Additionally, they provided the total number of all \textit{canonical orthomorphism polynomials} (OP with zero constant term \cite{wanless2}) over fields of order $q\leq 17,$ classified according to their degree.
+In 1982, Neiderreiter and Robinson \cite{CPP1} gave a complete classification of all CPPs of degree $<6,$ as well as resolved the degree $6$ case for finite fields of order coprime to $6.$ Since the distinction between classifying CPPs and OPs is trivial, the work of Shallue and Wanless \cite{shallue}, which classified all degree $6$ OPs over finite fields of characteristic $2$ and $3$ may be regarded as completing the classification of the remaining degree $6$ cases not covered in \cite{CPP1}.
+Additionally, they provided the total number of all \textit{canonical orthomorphism polynomials} (OP with zero constant term \cite{wanless2}) over fields of order $q\leq 17,$ classified according to their degree.
 For example, they found that there are a total of $660\times 11=7260,~494 \times 13=6422$ and $272 \times 17=4624$ OPs of degree $7$ over $\mathbb{F}_{11},~\mathbb{F}_{13}$ and $\mathbb{F}_{17}$ respectively.
 This observation motivated us to investigate their explicit forms.
-The present paper furthers the research along this line by characterising all OPs of degree $7$ over $\mathbb{F}_q$ for $q\in\{11,~17,~19,~23,~25,~31,~49\}$ and $q\equiv 6~(\textup{mod}~7).$
+The present paper furthers the research along this line by characterizing all OPs of degree $7$ over $\mathbb{F}_q$ for $q\in\{11,~17,~19,~23,~25,~31,~49\}$ and $q\equiv 6~(\textup{mod}~7)$ with the total count for $q=11,~13$ and $17$ agreeing with the data of Shallue and Wanless \cite{shallue}.

 In our study, mainly the classification of PPs of degree $7$ over $\mathbb{F}_q$ with any odd $q,$ up to linear transformations proposed by Xiang Fan \cite{xfan} will be used along with some computer programs.
 Two polynomials $f,~g\in \mathbb{F}_q[x]$ are said to be \textit{related by linear transformation} or \textit{linearly related} if there exist $a,~b\in \mathbb{F}_q^*$ and $c,~d\in \mathbb{F}_q$ such that Clearly, if $f$ and $g$ are linearly related, then $f$ is a PP over $\mathbb{F}_q$ if and only if so is $g.$